MitchellMonaghan/prisma-nexus-api/README.md

 # Override

-The override functions are a hook you can use for the incomming operation.
+The override functions are a hook you can use for the incoming operation.
 These allow you to add custom validation, permission checks, or custom logic.
 If you don't need your validation/authorized checks in this level of scope I suggest using [graphql-shield](https://the-guild.dev/graphql/shield/docs)

 > ### Note the prisma function will no longer be called by default when using the override hook.